ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ## Architecture
 {: #architecture}

 In this tutorial, you will deploy the configuration introduced in another tutorial, [Private and public subnets in a Virtual Private Cloud](/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend).
 It involves a frontend server accessible from the public Internet, the frontend server talks to a backend server.
+The backend server has no Internet connectivity.

 ![Architecture of subnets and virtual server instances](images/solution40-vpc-public-app-private-backend/Architecture.png)